About Physiatric Treatment

 What is a Physiatrist?

-A Physiatrist is a Physical Medicine & Rehab physician.
+A Physiatrist is a medical doctor who specializes in Physical Medicine & Rehab.
 They treat a wide variety of medical conditions affecting the brain, spinal cord, nerves, bones, joints, ligaments, muscles, and tendons.

 What can physiatry treatment help with?